 Has to be my father.
 He was doing ARB racing way back during the 80s and 90s and in that time he became a 2 time national champion.
 My father always had a hardworking and positive attitude towards all aspects of racing and his experience as a driver is unparalleled.
 I’ve always listened to everything he says because his results justify the advice given, and quite frankly he hasn’t been wrong so far.

-Note.
-Interview was completed in 2018/19.
+Note the interview was completed in June 2019.
 Daniel has since competed at the Sea Lake 400 and has gone on to compete in other races, we wish Daniel all the best in 2020.